-Stale user accounts not only get in the way of management and reporting, they represent an attack surface that can be used against you.
-Stealthbits Active Directory Cleanup Tool allows you not only to find and report on stale users, it provides a customizable workflow which allows you to automatically move them to a staging OU, understand the impact of removing them and bulk delete them when you are ready.
+Stale user accounts not only get in the way of management and reporting, but they also represent an attack surface that can be used against you.
+Stealthbits Active Directory Cleanup Tool allows you not only to find and report on stale users, but it also provides a customizable workflow which allows you to automatically move them to a staging OU, understand the impact of removing them, and bulk delete them when you are ready.

 Users can end up with multiple accounts after changing roles, in multiple domains or have a second account to use for performing tasks with elevate privilege.
 Stealthbits Active Directory Cleanup Tool finds these accounts are so you can clean them up where necessary and eliminate complexity and confusion in Active Directory reports.

 Finding and remediating stale user accounts will often result in identifying accounts also that have stale managers.
 With the Active Directory Cleanup Tool identifying and remediating accounts that need to have their manager updated can be easily accomplished.

 Blank attributes or accounts with an incomplete set of attributes can cause problems with applications or mean information required for account management is not available.
 Active Directory Cleanup includes not only deleting unnecessary objects but also making sure the objects that are there are properly populated with required attributes and the information in them.

 Historical SIDs resulting from years of organizing and reorganizing domains can lead to token bloat and broken access control.
 Stealthbits Active Directory Cleanup Tool helps identify and clean up Historical SIDs to improve performance and help ensure users have access to resources they need and are entitled to.